 Dermatomyositis is an uncommon condition that affects adults and children.
 It is a type of inflammatory myopathy characterized by chronic weakness due to muscle inflammation.
 While the cause of dermatomyositis is unknown, and there is no cure, the symptoms can be treated successfully in most cases.

 Muscle abnormalities in dermatomyositis start with mild aches and pains in the proximal muscles — those closest to the trunk — such as the upper arms, hips, thigs, and the torso itself.
-These muscles feel sore and stiff and eventually begin to break down.
+These muscles feel sore and stiff and, eventually, begin to break down.
 People with dermatomyositis find simple tasks, including swallowing, talking, and walking upstairs, increasingly difficult.

 Some skin abnormalities relate to dermatomyositis, but the most recognizable one is a heliotrope rash.
 This distinct rash appears as a reddish-purple butterfly-shape that covers the upper eyelids, extends over the bridge of the nose, and spreads onto the cheeks.
 It is one of the hallmark features of dermatomyositis.

 Childhood and adult-onset dermatomyositis are similar, but symptoms appear more suddenly in children, and they are also more likely to develop muscle calcifications.
 These firm nodules usually develop over bony areas within the first few years after diagnosis but can appear up to twenty years later.
-Children are also more likely to experience digestive issues as a result of dermatomyositis, including abdominal pain, constipation, and GI bleeding.
+Children are also more likely to experience digestive issues as a result of dermatomyositis, including abdominal pain, constipation, and gastrointestinal bleeding.

 The underlying cause of dermatomyositis is unknown, though evidence suggests there may genetic and immune mechanisms may be involved.
 Researchers theorize that the body's immune defenses attack healthy tissue, leading to inflammatory changes in the connective tissue and blood supply to the muscles.
 This causes muscle atrophy and thinning of the outer layer of the skin.